Bradox/logparser/README.md

 The application was implemented using java8, spring-boot and maven

 (1) create a database schema, named, for example logparser.
-**Note:** To run the tests you will have to create a different database and configure test.properties in src/test/resources (2) Update configuration.
+(2) Update configuration.
 In deliverables/application.properties set up the connection changing the database url, user and password.
 (3) To run the program go to folder deliverables and run: